Whiplash: What Happens in a Car Accident

-Whiplash from a car accident is one common injury that happens during a crash that should be brought to the attention of an LV accident attorney.
+Whiplash from a car accident is one common injury that happens during a crash that should be brought to the attention of an Las Vegas accident attorney.
 It usually results in a back and/or neck injury.
 Here are the common causes of car accident whiplash including examples as well as what to do if you believe you’ve endured whiplash due to a car incident.

 Causes of Whiplash Injuries

 Whiplash is an extremely common injury that can show up days and even weeks subsequent an accident.
 It occurs after a vehicle is hit due to how it causes the body to suddenly jerk forward.
 The head generally gets left behind by a second to injure the soft tissue and muscle in your neck.
 Whiplash most notably happen if someone is rear-ended or nailed from the back.
 Such accidents are determined easily by Las Vegas personal injury attorneys due to how the individual who rear-ended the other is nearly always responsible.